-- A. "Realistic consumer or business application (current or future)" - B. "Minimum bandwidth per user of many Mbps" - C. "Minimum potential base of 1000s of simultaneous users" - D. "Number of users x application bandwidth in excess of 1 Tbps" - E. "Consumer video applications must be more sophisticated than broadcast or simple video-on-demand multicast"
+- 1) Realistic consumer or business application (current or future), - Minimum bandwidth per user of many megabits per second. - 3) Minimum potential base of thousands of simultaneous users, - Number of users × application bandwidth in excess of 1 Tb/s, and - 5) Consumer video applications must be more sophisticated than broadcast or simple video-on-demand multicast.

-Criteria A and C ensure that the application addresses a significant user population.
+Criteria 1 and 3 ensure that the application addresses a significant user population.
 Although there are many interesting applications in telemedicine, distributed simulation, and parallel computation that require gigabits, they address too small a user community.
 An exception would be tele-stuff, of which telemedicine is one example, where the general class of applications may have a substantial user base as an aggregate.

-Criteria B, C, and D ensure that gigabit bandwidth is required, and is not a result of aggregation of users or groups of independent applications.
+Criteria 2, 3, and 4 ensure that gigabit bandwidth is required, and is not a result of aggregation of users or groups of independent applications.

 The first four criteria ensure that the application addresses substantial user communities and requires gigabit bandwidth.
 There are many applications that satisfy these criteria but are considered "uninteresting," because they can already be implemented with existing protocols.
+Criterion 5 is an attempt by GBN to filter some of these out.